khaitruong922/sudoku-solver/README.md

 # Techniques

-- Hidden Singles
+- Hidden Single
 - Pointing Pair
 - Naked Subset
 - Hidden Subset

-More techniques should be implemented in the future.
+More techniques will be implemented in the future.

 Can solve up to Expert in https://sudoku.com/